Alain Prost: 1988

 The 1988 season proved to be a watershed moment for Formula One, as Honda ended its relationship with defending champion Williams and brought their all-conquering RA16 engines to Prost's McLaren.
 Going into 1988, it was understood that any team that wanted Honda engines would have to sign one of the two Brazilian drivers favored by Honda (which coveted the South American car market): three-time world champion Nelson Piquet, or rising star Ayrton Senna.
 When McLaren asked Prost for his opinion, Prost suggested Senna, citing his youth and talent.
 It was a decision he would come to regret.

 Upon signing Senna, McLaren announced that Prost and Senna would compete on equal terms.
 According to Dennis, "Alain was fine with the competition, but deeply suspicious."

-The McLaren-Honda partnership delivered Prost a legendarily fast car and two golden opportunities for a third Drivers' Championship, but it also kicked off one of Formula One's most famous rivalries.
+The McLaren-Honda partnership delivered Prost a fast car and two golden opportunities for a third Drivers' Championship, but it also kicked off one of Formula One's most famous rivalries.
 McLaren-Honda dominated the season, winning 15 out of 16 races – a record that stood until the 2023 season, when Red Bull-Honda won 21 out of 22 races.
 McLaren scored three times as many points as second-placed Ferrari.
 Reflecting the dominance of Honda power, Williams finished a distant seventh in the Constructors' Championship just one year after winning the title by 61 points.

-Prost finished first or second in every race other than his two retirements at Silverstone and Monza.
-He won seven races and outscored his new teammate Senna by 11 points, despite Senna winning one more race than him.
-Although Prost would have been champion under the 1991 scoring system, Senna took the title by three points under the rules of the day – only the 11 best results from the season counted toward a driver's championship total, a rule that in practice valued Senna's wins over Prost's consistent podiums.
+At the end of the season, Senna took the title by just three points, scoring eight wins, one more than Prost's seven.
 Senna nearly shunted an overtaking Prost into the pit wall at Estoril, but other than that, the two competitors generally raced cleanly on track that year.

 Over the course of the 1988 season, Prost began to suspect that Honda was trying to make Senna McLaren's number one driver, in violation of McLaren's promise to treat the two drivers equally.
 He met with Honda F1 boss Nobuhiko Kawamoto at the end of the season to express these concerns.
 Kawamoto acknowledged that Honda's engineers were probably more excited to work with Senna than Prost, but said that he intended to deliver Prost equal machinery on race day.
 However, following the 1988 season, Kawamoto was promoted to a position at Honda headquarters.